xRiskLab/woeboost/README.md

 - **💡 Interpretability**: Every model step adheres to principles familiar to risk managers and data scientists, ensuring transparency and trust.
 - **✅ Alignment with Regulatory Requirements**: Calibrated and interpretable results meet the demands of high-stakes applications.
-- **⚡ Flexibility**: Works seamlessly with diverse data types and supports customizations for complex datasets, including multi-threading for CPU.
+- **⚡ Flexibility**: Works seamlessly with diverse data types and supports concurrency for feature binning with Python's `concurrent.futures`.

 ## Installation ⤵